damianhakert/damianhakert.github.io/source/posts/2017-01-05-prometheus-and-gitlab.html.md

 Thanks everyone for joining.
 Just to level set: This call is to go over a first draft of our vision for monitoring within GitLab.
 A version 0.1 of the vision, if you will.
 I’m presenting it so Sid and others can ask questions and critique it, and to share more broadly.
 If you’re looking for a polished presentation about a well-defined product, this is the wrong place. :)

-I’ll start by talking about a potential MVP, and then discuss future directions, and finally open it up to Q&A.
+I’ll start by talking about a potential minimum viable product (MVP), and then discuss future directions, and finally open it up to Q&A.

 And if you want to play along at home, here’s a link to your personalized buzzword bingo card for the presentation.

-## MVP
+## Minimum viable product (MVP)
 ### Use Prometheus to monitor GitLab installation
 We want to bundle up [Prometheus](https://prometheus.io/), ship it with GitLab CE, and use it to monitor GitLab itself.